 *Pregnant women count as 2 (mom and unborn child) when calculating household size.

 - If your income qualifies, CLICK HERE to apply for WIC or request an appointment online.
 Or, you may call the nearest clinic in the county or health district in which you live.
 The clinic will schedule you for the next available appointment to be certified to participate in the WIC program.
 Some clinics offer walk-in appointments.
 Please contact the clinic for more information.
 You can find locations and contact information by going to the Clinic Locations page.

 - Please take the following items to your appointment:

 - Proof of identity for yourself and each child to be certified, such as a Driver License, Medicaid Card, Birth Certificate, or Passport.
 If you cannot bring one of these forms of ID, the clinic can explain other acceptable forms if ID.

 - Proof of address, such as a current utility bill with a street address (no P.O. boxes), or bring a rent or mortgage receipt.
 This is to verify you live in Utah and within the county served by the clinic.

 - Proof of income for each household member who works.
-You must bring documentation such as check stubs showing the last 30 days of pay.
+You must bring documentation such as check stubs showing your income for the last 30 days.
 If you receive Medicaid you may bring your Medicaid card as proof of income.
-You may also bring a letter from Workforce Services showing the amount you receive in Food Stamps or the Family Employment Program.
+You may also bring a letter from Workforce Services showing the amount you receive in SNAP benefits or the Family Employment Program.

 - Immunization records for your children being certified.